35 Brunette Hair Colors That Radiate Sophistication and Access to a Private Jet

 How to Find The Best Brunette Shade for Your Skin Tone

 Finding a shade of brown that perfectly complements your skin tone can be tricky.
-Fortunately, Hamilton and Cavalcante break it down.
+Fortunately, Hamilton broke it down.

-Those with warm undertones will want "warm shades like caramel brown, which enhance the golden undertones," Hamilton says.
-Cooler skin tones, on the other hand, "look best with deeper shades like espresso brown or ash-toned brunettes."
-He adds that neutral skin tones can pull off almost any brunette color.
+Those with warm undertones will want "warm shades like caramel brown, which enhance the golden undertones," he says.
+Meanwhile, those with cooler skin tones,"look best with deeper shades like espresso brown or ash-toned brunettes."

 How to Maintain Brunette Hair